TezDevContainers/smartpy-dc/README.md

 ### How to connect to your own fork of the tutorial repository

 If you are familiar with using git and would like to add and commit your changes to a github repository, follow the instructions below.
-You can complete the Smartypy tutorial without doing this - however be aware that by default your work in the codespace will be automatically deleted after 30 days of inactivity.
+You can complete the Smartypy tutorial without creating your own fork - however be aware that by default your work in the codespace will be automatically deleted after 30 days of inactivity.

 In the Activity Bar on the left hand side of the screen, click the Source Control view.